 Warren played collegiately at UCSD at the swing hitter and opposite positions from 1991-92.

 Warren brought a wealth of coaching experience to the Tritons.
-He thrives on improving and building each program he’s a part of.
-He previously served as the head coach at American High School in Fremont.
-While at AHS, he gradually built the program into a competitive entity, the team making its first league playoff berth in his final season at the helm in 2006.
+He thrives on improving and building each program he's a part of.
+As the head coach at American High School in Fremont, he gradually advanced the team into being a competitive entity that earned its first league playoff berth in his final season at the helm in 2006.

-Warren previously held the position of girl’s head coach at Sheridan High School in Englewood, Colo., where he again turned the program around.
-He led the squad to its first winning season in over a decade in just his second year in charge.
+Warren previously held the position of girl's head coach at Sheridan High School in Englewood, Colo., leading the squad to its first winning season in over a decade in just his second year in charge.

 He was also the head girl's coach for the City Beach Volleyball Club in Fremont from 2003-05, and So Cal Volleyball Club in 2011-12.